Focus

 Variable Rewards

-Your phone is a slot machine.
+Your phone can behave like a slot machine.
 Sometimes there’s an exciting notification; usually there’s nothing.
-This unpredictability is exactly what makes it addictive.
-Psychologist B.F.
-Skinner demonstrated that variable reward schedules—where rewards come at unpredictable intervals—create the strongest behavioral hooks.
-Your brain learns that checking might deliver a reward, so it wants to check constantly.
+This unpredictability is what makes variable reward schedules so reinforcing.
+Your brain learns that checking might deliver a reward, so it wants to check again.

 The Path of Least Resistance

 Deep work is hard.
 It requires sustained mental effort with no immediate reward.
-Your phone offers easy stimulation with zero effort.
-When your brain faces a challenging task, it will naturally seek an escape route.
-Your pocket contains the perfect one.
+Your phone offers easy stimulation with very little effort.
+When a task is challenging or emotionally uncomfortable, distraction becomes especially tempting.

 The Habit Loop